-For performance evaluation, we used the OMNeT++ Network Simulator [8, 9].
-We made use of the Mobility Framework from TU Berlin [10], a framework to support simulations of wireless and mobile networks within OMNeT++.
-This framework incorporates a sophisticated transmission model which is based on calculation of SNR (Signal-to-Noise Ratio) and SNIR (Signal-to-Noise-and-Interference Ratio) values according to a restricted free space propagation model.
+Furthermore, we used the Mobility Framework of the TU Berlin [10], a framework to support simulations of wireless and mobile networks within OMNeT++.
+This framework incorporates a sophisticated transmission model which bases on caclulation of SNR (Signal-To-Noise Ratio) and SNIR (Signal-to-Noise-and-Interference Ratio) values according to a restricted free space propagation model.
 This model takes transmitter power, distance, wavelength and path loss coefficient of signal dispersion into account.
-The following simulation parameters were kept fix throughout all simulation scenarios:
+A restriction of this model is specified by the signal attenuation threshold, which defines the signal strength limit below which every weaker signal is neglected and considered not to interfer with the transmission.